 Question: What are some initiatives or projects by USAID to address women’s land rights in Africa?

 Answer: One example is Rwanda where USAID supports the development of high-quality evidence-based research that examines gender rights in practice.
 The project helps inform citizens, NGOs and the government on how best to engage women and men to secure women’s land rights; what the barriers are to securing those rights; and policy implications for the country’s land reform efforts.
-Here is some of the research the project produced.

 Question: Do we see the same sorts of returns on investment in tenure for women where livelihoods are pastoralist-based rather than agriculture-based?
 This is especially interesting because often pastoralist land ownership is communal.
 How can we overcome the challenges to grant women greater access to formalized partnerships in this type of land ownership scheme?